 With regard to sea ice, the electrical conductivity drops significantly when sea water freezes and the permittivity changes from approximately 88 down to approximately 4, as the water changes from a liquid to a solid state.
 With both EC and permittivity falling to levels that are within the CS655-L measurement range, the sensor is expected to give valid readings in sea ice.
 The sensor is rugged and can withstand the cold temperatures.
 However, as the ice melts, there will be a point at which the electrical conductivity becomes too high to acquire a valid reading for either permittivity or electrical conductivity.

-When using a CS650-L or a CS655-L in organic soil, it is best to perform a soil-specific calibration.
+When using a CS650-L or a CS655-L in artificial soil, it is best to perform a soil-specific calibration.
 For details on performing a soil-specific calibration, refer to “The Water Content Reflectometer Method for Measuring Volumetric Water Content” section in the CS650/CS655 manual.
 A linear or quadratic equation that relates period average to volumetric water content will work well.

 The CS650-L has rods that are 30 cm long, and the CS655-L has rods that are 12 cm long.
 The difference in rod length causes some changes in specifications.
 For example, the CS650-L is slightly more accurate in its permittivity and water content readings, but the CS655-L works over a larger range of electrical conductivity.
 In addition, the CS650-L handles a larger measurement volume and provides good accuracy in low EC (electrical conductivity) sand and sandy loam.
 The CS655-L is typically more accurate in soil, works well over a wide range of soil textures and EC, and is easier to install because of its shorter rods.